markus1978/emf-compress/README.md

 models differently.
 The delta-model represents changes to the original model.
 All changes to an original model element are represented within an instance of **ObjectDelta**. **SettingDelta** and **ValuesDelta** instances are used to represent changes to respective features and value-sets (aka settings).
-Feature values are generalized as lists and deltas to these list (**ValuesDelta**) are represented by replacing values in the original list (refered to by indices in the original list) with values of the revised list (refered to by reference).
+Feature values are generalized as lists and deltas to these lists (**ValuesDelta**) are represented by replacing values in the original list (refered to by indices in the original list) with values of the revised list (refered to by reference).

-Revised values are references different depending on their nature (data values, cross references model elements, or contained model elements).
+Revised values are referenced differently depending on their nature (data values, cross references, or contained model elements).
 Revised values are part of the delta-model.
 These are either copies from the actual revised model, or they are references to the matching elements from the original model which are represented by **ObjectDelta** instances in the delta-model.